yanni-yanni/beatbop-hunter/README.md

   minute), it's not "accurate" per se because it's the instantaneous estimate.
   Still, it should indirectly offer some information about the performance.
 - **Show its confidence.** How sure it currently is.
-- **Track through changes.** Try the tempo-change or accelerando examples!
+- **Track through changes.** Try the tempo-change or accelerando examples to visualize what this means.
 - **Run on your own music.** Drop in any audio file and it does the same thing.

 It works great on some audio, while some other is harder (i.e. many tracks and